 Your lawyer can start building your case by reviewing relevant documents, such as your car accident report, medical records, medical bills, and income statements.

 The documents and evidence your legal team requests might help prove the type of accident you were involved in and its cause.
 Your paperwork might also demonstrate the severity of your injuries and the cost of your required treatments.

 You might also benefit from involving a lawyer in your car accident case right away because they can take appropriate actions to file your lawsuit on time.

 Time Is of the Essence in Your Personal Injury Claim

-Your legal team can help you prepare your case so that it can be filed by the deadline imposed by California.
+Your legal team can help you prepare your case so you can file it by the deadline in California.
 According to the California Code of Civil Procedure (CCP) §335.1, the state generally lets you file a personal injury lawsuit up to two years after you are injured in a car accident.

 If the statute of limitations passes or expires, and your lawsuit has not been filed, you might not be able to file it at all.
 If you file your lawsuit beyond the filing deadline, the at-fault party might also be able to request its dismissal.
-The court is likely to oblige their request, and you might not be able to compel the at-fault driver to pay for your accident-related expenses and losses.
+The court will likely oblige their request.
+Then, you might be unable to compel the at-fault driver to pay for your accident-related expenses and losses.

 A Lawyer Can Help You Define Your Financial Expenses and Losses

 When you are involved in a car accident, you might sustain physical injuries that have a long-lasting financial impact.
 When you are ready to seek financial compensation from the at-fault party, the California Civil Code (CIV) §1431.2 states you might be able to recover the following damages: